What Is Mediation?

 - Attorneys: Attorneys may be consulted during the mediation process for legal advice.
 Also, attorneys may participate in the mediation process.

-- The memorandum of understanding or marital settlement agreement: After all issues are raised, negotiated and then resolved, the mediator will prepare either a memorandum of understanding (MOU) setting forth the parties agreements to be reviewed by outside attorneys, or the parties may authorize Faith A. Ullmann & Associates, LLC, to draft your marital settlement agreement and bypass outside attorneys.
+- The memorandum of understanding or marital settlement agreement: After all issues are raised, negotiated and then resolved, the mediator will prepare either a memorandum of understanding (MOU) setting forth the parties agreements to be reviewed by outside attorneys, or the parties may authorize Ullmann & Mikulka, Attorneys At Law, to draft your marital settlement agreement and bypass outside attorneys.
 In divorce matters, the (MOU/MSA) should be reviewed by an attorney.
 Once the MSA is fully executed, by both parties, then the parties must file for divorce.
 The finalization of the divorce action, can take place as quickly as 30 days following the full execution of a settlement agreement.

-- Uncontested Divorce: For a flat fee, Faith A. Ullmann & Associates, LLC, will prepare the necessary divorce papers for an uncontested divorce.
+- Uncontested Divorce: For a flat fee, Ullmann & Mikulka, Attorneys At Law, will prepare the necessary divorce papers for an uncontested divorce.
 This way the mediation clients do not need to pay additional legal fees to outside attorneys to complete the divorce process.
 The parties will proceed to court pro se (meaning self-represented).
 Our firm will prepare your judgment of divorce and all necessary paperwork to complete the divorce process.
 We will explain all steps to finalize the divorce as expeditiously and inexpensive as possible.